 Farm safety starts with you, and we are here to help.
 From your farm equipment safety checks, to how you maintain your farm buildings and keeping your children safe, make sure you take the proper steps to prevent a tragedy from happening.

-Please contact a Rural Mutual agent for loss control resources and farm safety information.
+Contact a Rural Mutual agent for loss control resources and farm safety information.
 As the #1 Farm Insurer in Wisconsin, Rural Mutual has seen the worst and is dedicated to helping the Ag community stay safe and be properly protected.